 If you fancy some refreshment or lunch then make a pit stop at the Marsden Grotto pub.
 This is Europe's only 'cave pub' hewn out of the rocks at a time when smugglers roamed the shores.
 Marsden Bay is known locally for its colourful history of smugglers, wrecks and famous ghost John the Jibber who is said to haunt the Grotto!

-A 10 minute walk from Marsden Bay along the coast leads to landmark Souter Lighthouse- the first electric lighthouse in the world where visitors can take a tour of the machinery, engine room and even climb the top of the tower - it's definitely worth the effort!
+A 10 minute walk from Marsden Bay along the coast leads to landmark Souter Lighthouse - the first lighthouse in the world designed and built to be powered by electricity.
+Take a tour of the machinery, engine room and even climb to the top of the tower - it's definitely worth the effort!

 Marsden Bay was voted one of the UK's top 25 hidden gems and it's the perfect location to spend an afternoon or summer evening.